-PROVIDING ESSENTIAL FOOD AND HYGIENE ITEMS FOR BUFFALO AND MONTROSE, MN RESIDENTS IN NEED
+PROVIDING ESSENTIAL FOOD AND HYGIENE ITEMS FOR PEOPLE IN NEED

 If you would like to learn more about receiving assistance from the Buffalo Food Shelf please contact us today.